p-coughlan/ramen_nakama/README.md

-# Ramen Nakama - Project Overview
+# Ramen Nakama

 <img src="media/ramen-responsive.jpg" alt="Ramen Nakama Homepage" width="1000">
-<p style="font-size: 10px">Image Source: <a href="https://thebristolsauce.substack.com/p/ramen-nakama-the-scrandit-serious">Scrandit via The Bristol Sauce</a></p>

-**Ramen Nakama** is a Django-based web application that enables customers to browse and order products and superuser (in this case, the store owner) to manage products, delivery windows and reviews.
-MENTION BUILT IN AT PRESENT UNUSED FEATURES - RATING ETC

-The project utilizes modern web technologies including Django, Heroku, AWS S3 for static/media storage, and Stripe for payment processing.
-With a responsive, Bootstrap-powered front-end and custom CSS styling, Ramen Nakama offers a seamless user experience for customers and robust management tools for administrators.
+## Project Overview

+**Ramen Nakama** is a full‑stack e‑commerce application built on Django that lets:

+- **Customers**:
+  - Register an account and manage their profile
+  - Browse today’s ramen menu and merchandise
+  - Place orders for a chosen delivery date
+  - View past orders
+  - Submit, edit, and delete free‑form reviews (pending approval before display)

+- **Administrators (Store Owner)**:
+  - Manage products (add, edit, remove, toggle “sold out”)
+  - Publish news items that surface on the homepage (with an archive view)
+  - Enable or disable live ordering and announce upcoming delivery windows

+The app is deployed on **Heroku**, uses **AWS S3** for static/media hosting, and integrates **Stripe** for secure payment processing.
+Its responsive **Bootstrap**‑powered front end is supplemented with custom CSS for a distinctive look.
+Ramen Nakama extends Code Institute’s Boutique Ado template with bespoke models and workflows tailored to the demands of a modern ramen delivery service.

 [View Site Here](https://milestone-four-ff783f75758e.herokuapp.com)